rlarsonil71/ski-trackr-api/README.md

 | GET    | `/usertrips/:id`       | `trips#indexUser` |
 | PATCH  | `/trips/:id`           | `trips#update`    |
 | DELETE | `/trips/:id`           | `trips#delete`    |

+## Unsolved Problems or Major Hurdles

+There are no known problems to date.
+The only major hurdles were trying to remember MongoDB, controlling user flow showing no user-facing errors as well as dealing systematically with click event handlers for each of the modals and dropdown menus as well as the submit event handlers for each of the modal forms.

+When given more time, I will experiment porting the front-end from browser-template to a front-end framework preferably Angular as well as add additional features such as a trip summary stats page to satisfy some user stories mentioned in the client GitHub repo.

 ## [License](LICENSE)